Faculty and Staff Travel Policies

-Faculty or staff advising undergraduate students on university-sponsored independent travel should review the Undergraduate international travel policy if a country under a U.S. Department of State (U.S. DOS) Travel Warning is under consideration.
+Faculty or staff advising undergraduate students on university-sponsored independent travel should review the Undergraduate international travel policy if a country under a U.S. Department of State Level 3 or 4 Travel Advisory is under consideration.
 Additionally, review the specific requirements for Undergraduate Students as you may be helping your travelers complete requirements on time in collaboration with the OGSS.

 The safety and well-being of students, faculty and staff who are involved with or participating in NU study abroad programs (or travel overseas for other types of university-related activity or business) is of the highest importance, and all reasonable actions will be taken to manage risks and respond to emergencies while acknowledging that no single plan can address all contingencies.
 The university recognizes the importance of establishing, in advance, policies and procedures to guide the University's response to crises affecting university-sponsored travelers abroad.